 In 2000 I left Oberlin to establish the college counseling program in the new Upper School at McLean School in Potomac, Maryland.
 Over the years at McLean I have developed a specialty expertise within college admission – assisting students with learning disabilities and ADHD through the college admissions process and into colleges and universities that best serve this population of learners.

 I have a Masters' Degree in Education, with a concentration in Counseling and Development in Higher Education, from George Mason University.
+And, I am credentialed as a Certified Educational Planner.

 I am a member of NACAC (National Association for College Admission Counseling); IECA (Independent Educational Consultants Association); HECA (Higher Education Consultants Association).